Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Setup

 which acts by the weight vector $\xi$ on $\bC^{n+k}$ and linearly on $z$.
+The maps $G_t$ are the homothetic transformations on $V_0$, the transformations generated by its Reeb field.
 The fibers $V_{(t_1,\ldots,t_k)}$ sweep out $\bC^{n+k}$ as $t = (t_1,\ldots,t_k)$ vary through all possible values.
-We will be taking a linear slice of this where $t = zp$ for $z \in \bC$ to form $\cX$.
-One key difference between this and the work from \Sz \cite{GaborPaper} is that $G_t(\cX) \not\subset \cX$; this scaling action does not take fibers to fibers of $\cX$.
-It is for this reason that on each fiber we need to construct its own Calabi-Yau metric and have them vary smoothly as we move along the $z$ direction.
+Note that $\cX$ is realized as the linear slice where $t = zp$ for $z \in \bC$ to form $\cX$.
+When $d_1 \neq d_k$, $G_t(\cX) \not\subset \cX$; this scaling action does not preserve the fibration structure of $\cX$.
+It is for this reason that we need to construct a global function that restricts to a Calabi-Yau metric on each fiber, a construction not needed when the fibration is the trivial one over $\bC^*$, as in \cite{GaborPaper}.

-We define a radius function $R$ on the ambient space $\bC^{n+k+1}$ that is uniformly equivalent to the radius function $r$ on $V_0$.
+We define a radius function $R$ on the ambient space $\bC^{n+k+1}$ which restricted to $V_0$ is uniformly equivalent to the radius function $r$.
 We can define $R$ to be 1 on the unit sphere $S^{2(n+k)+1} \subset\bC^{n+k+1}$ and defining it elsewhere by enforcing that it has degree 1 under the map $G_t$.
-Since each weight in the action of $G_t$ is at least 1, the norm of a scaled element $V_{z \cdot t}$ is increasing for $|z| > 1$ and decreasing for $|z|<1$, that is, $|z \cdot t| > |t|$ for $|z| > 1$.
-By continuity, there is an $S^1$ of scaling values that take any fiber to the unit sphere.
 The function $r$ can be extended arbitrarily to $\bC^{n+k+1}$ by first extending it smoothly on the sphere $R = 1$ and then to other points by similarly enforcing that it is homogeneous with degree 1 under $G_t$.
 The extended function will still be notated as $r$. \begin{proposition} Let $V_t$ be a smooth fiber.
 The form $\omega = \iddbar r^2$ on $V_t$ is a well-defined metric outside a compact set, for $V_t \cap \{R > A\}$ for some $A \gg 0$, and its Ricci potential

 satisfies the decay estimate $|\nabla^i h|_{\omega} = O(R^{-d_1-i})$ as $R \to \infty$ with this norm measured using $\omega$. \end{proposition} \begin{proof} Let $K \gg 0$ be a large constant and examine the annular region $\frac{K}{2} < R < 2K$.
 We will rescale the metric by $K^{-1}$ and label the rescaled coordinates as